Numbers 23 – The Prophecies of Balaam

 Then Balak said to Balaam, “What have you done to me?
 I took you to curse my enemies, and look, you have blessed them bountifully!”
 So he answered and said, “Must I not take heed to speak what the LORD has put in my mouth?”

 a.
 What have you done to me?
 The king of Moab was understandably disturbed.
-He paid good money for a particular outcome, and it the opposite happened.
+He paid good money for a curse against Israel, and the prophet blessed them instead.

 1. (13-17) Preparation before the prophecy.